josephabonasara/josephabonasara/README.md

 <h1 align="center">Hi 👋, I'm Joseph Abonasara</h1>
-<h3 align="center">Software Engineer Student looking for a 2023 Summer internship!</h3>
+<h3 align="center">Software engineering new grad seeking exciting opportunities to progress my career and make a meaningful impact in the tech industry!</h3>

 - 🔭 I’m currently working on **Exam Database for the Faculty of Medicine**